GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	By default, pushes are retried indefinitely.

+replication.eventsDirectory
+: Directory where replication events are persisted

+	When scheduling a replication, the replication event is persisted under this directory.
+When the replication is done, the event is deleted.
+	If plugin is stopped before all scheduled replications are done, the persisted events will not be deleted.
+When the plugin is started again, it will trigger all replications found under this directory.

+	When not set, defaults to the plugin's data directory.

 remote.NAME.url
 :	Address of the remote server to push to.
 Multiple URLs may be
 	specified within a single remote block, listing different